dinedal/textql/Readme.md

 Removals:

 - Dropped the ability to override table names.
 This makes less sense after the automatic tablename generation based on filename, joins, and shorter SQL syntax changes.
+- Removed '-source', any files / paths at the end of the command are used, as well as piped in data.

 Bug fixes: